struere deploy

 | API keys | Development keys only | Production keys only |

 When you run `struere dev`, all synced resources are created in the development environment.
-Your development API keys interact with development data, and your agents use development configurations.
+When you run `struere deploy`, the same local files are synced directly to production.

 ## Deployment Flow